A localized consensus-based sampling algorithm: Interacting-particle samplers

-\end{definition} Similar definitions are found in \cite{garbuno-inigoAffineInvariantInteracting2020b,leimkuhlerEnsemblePreconditioningMarkov2018} for SDEs and, earlier, in \cite{goodmanEnsembleSamplersAffine2010,greengardEnsemblizedMetropolizedLangevin2015} for discrete-time samplers.
+\end{definition} Similar definitions are found in~\cite{garbuno-inigoAffineInvariantInteracting2020b,leimkuhlerEnsemblePreconditioningMarkov2018} for SDEs and, earlier, in~\cite{goodmanEnsembleSamplersAffine2010,greengardEnsemblizedMetropolizedLangevin2015} for discrete-time samplers.
 The importance of affine-invariance for samplers is widely acknowledged: it guarantees that the sampler will perform as well on poorly scaled distributions as on isotropic distributions.
-See \cite{goodmanEnsembleSamplersAffine2010} for an extensive discussion and examples.
+See~\cite{goodmanEnsembleSamplersAffine2010} for an extensive discussion and examples.

-Note that the SDE \cref{eq:ips:lang:lang-int} is of McKean--Vlasov type\footnote{These McKean--Vlasov equations can be simulated by evolving an ensemble of many time-discretized solution paths in parallel and using their empirical distribution instead of the law~$\rho_t$.
-This is justified by the principle of \emph{propagation of chaos} \cite{sznitmanTopicsPropagationChaos1991b}; for the ensemble Kalman sampler, this was studied in detail in \cite{dingEnsembleKalmanSampler2021b}.
-Until \cref{sec:comput}, we study non-discretized McKean--Vlasov SDEs.}: its drift and diffusion coefficients depend on the law~$\rho_t$ through $\mathcal C(\rho_t)$.
-It is also possible to use any positive definite preconditioner $\mathbf C(\rho_t; U_t)$ that depends on the current position $U_t$ as well as on its law~$\rho_t$.
-Similarly to what was noted in \cite{nuskenNoteInteractingLangevin2019a,reichFokkerPlanckParticleSystems2021a}, the resulting SDE
+Note that the SDE~\cref{eq:ips:lang:lang-int} is of McKean--Vlasov type\footnote{These McKean--Vlasov equations can be simulated by evolving an ensemble of many time-discretized solution paths in parallel and using their empirical distribution instead of the law~$\rho_t$.
+This is justified by the principle of \emph{propagation of chaos}~\cite{sznitmanTopicsPropagationChaos1991b}; for the ensemble Kalman sampler, this was studied in detail in~\cite{dingEnsembleKalmanSampler2021b}.
+Until \cref{sec:comput}, we study non-discretized McKean--Vlasov SDEs.}: its drift and diffusion depend on the law~$\rho_t$ through $\mathcal C(\rho_t)$.
+It is also possible to use any positive definite preconditioner $\mathbf P(\rho_t; U_t)$ that depends on the state $U_t$ as well as on its law~$\rho_t$.
+The resulting SDE is